Section 1: Overview

 Select "Yes" to Continue

-During the execution of the UIU Classic Mode, Microsoft Sysprep is executed with the previously entered parameters and he UIU Classic Mode program will extract the contents of the included IMP file to the configured machine.
+During the execution of the UIU Classic Mode, Microsoft Sysprep is executed with the previously entered parameters and the UIU Classic Mode program will extract the contents of the included IMP file to the configured machine.
+If "Check for UIU Driver Database updates online" had been selected, an attempt to contact UIU resources will be made and if successful, online updates will be performed.
 When complete, the UIU Classic Mode will indicate that the image has been universalized.

 UIU Classic Mode - Complete